What You Will Learn

 Syllabus (36 CPEs)Download PDF

-During the first section of class, we will focus on understanding the core problems associated with attack detection and response and how deception technology can solve those problems.
+During the first course section, we will focus on understanding the core problems associated with attack detection and response and how deception technology can solve those problems.
 We will look at how common attacker tactics and techniques can evade traditional protective and detective controls.
-We will understand how even badly implemented deception provides benefits and what an ideal deception program looks like.
+Finally, we will examine what it takes to do deception right by providing an overview of deception components and planning activities.

 - Offensive techniques and tactics